north-road/QCity/docs/src/user_guide/tools.md

 ![Project_Area_Rename_Window](https://github.com/user-attachments/assets/111caf57-77cd-4d12-8048-fbc733dde0bb)

-> Should a name already be used, QCity will warn you that the name already exists and will not allow you to use that name.
+> Should a name already be used, QCity will warn you that the name already exists and will not allow you to reuse it.

 ## Development Sites